Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-Similarly, Figure \ref{fig:ewc_online_til} shows the class-wise vulnerability of the EWC online \cite{ewc} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Task-IL setting of continual learning.
-The initial two rows present the class-wise vulnerability of the EWC online against FGSM.
-The next two rows depict the class-wise vulnerability of the EWC online against PGD, and the last two rows present the class-wise vulnerability of the EWC online against CW.
-Moreover, the first sub-figure in rows 1, 3, and 5 presents the EWC online average performance under standard evaluation of continual learning.
-The second sub-plots in rows 1, 3, and 5 present the degradation under untargeted adversarial attacks.
-The subsequent sub-plots show how targeted adversarial attacks degrade the overall performance.
-The sub-plots' headers point to the labels that are being targeted.
-The number on x-axis indicates the task number while the y-axis presents the average accuracy over 10 runs.
+In Figure \ref{fig:ewc_online_til}, we illustrate the class-wise vulnerability of the EWC online model \cite{ewc} when subjected to adversarial attacks, namely the Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD), and Carlini-Wagner (CW) attacks \cite{fgsm,pgd,cw}, within the context of Task-Incremental Learning (Task-IL).
+The initial two rows of Figure \ref{fig:ewc_online_til} provide insights into the class-wise vulnerability of the EWC online model against FGSM attacks.
+In contrast, the subsequent two rows, the third and fourth, focus on the model's susceptibility to PGD attacks, and the final two rows depict the class-wise vulnerability under CW attacks.
+Additionally, each row contains two sub-figures.
+The first sub-figure within rows 1, 3, and 5 represents the EWC online model's average performance when evaluated under standard conditions for continual learning.
+Conversely, the second sub-figures in these rows show the extent of degradation in model performance when subjected to untargeted adversarial attacks.
+Furthermore, we explore the impact of targeted adversarial attacks on overall performance in the subsequent sub-plots.
+These sub-plot headers provide information regarding the specific target labels for each attack.
+The x-axis in all sub-plots indicates the task number, while the y-axis displays the average accuracy over ten separate runs of the experiment.